LAST UPDATED: 22 January 2018

 Join more than 200,000 caring people around the world by signing the global petition against live export cruelty.

 Make sure your local MP knows where you stand on this issue – and that you expect them to speak out on your behalf for animals.
-If you’re in Australia, you can find contact details on our website for your local Federal MP and your state's Senators.

 Support our work for animals